Ivan Ilyin: Nazi Germany

-In his pamphlet "An attack on the Orthodox church" (December 1937) he accused Nietzsche of fuelling Bolshevism, and Stalinism.
-The Gestapo confiscated this work and banned him from the Reichskulturkammer and independent political activity.
-In May, Ilyin decided it was the time to leave but the Berlin police forbade his departure.
-"On June 17, 1938, [he declared] I am ready to testify under oath that I and my wife are the purest Aryans and that I have never belonged to Masonic or affiliated organizations anywhere."
+In December 1937, Ilyin published his pamphlet "An attack on the Orthodox church" in which he accused Nietzsche of paving the way for Bolshevism and Stalinism. and Stalinism.
+The Gestapo confiscated the work, banned him from the Reich Chamber of Culture and prohibited him from engaging in independent political activity.
+In May 1938, Ilyin decided to leave Germany, but the Berlin police initially refused him permission to depart.
+In an effort to obtain permission, he declared on June 17: I am ready to testify under oath that I and my wife are the purest Aryans and that I have never belonged to Masonic or affiliated organizations anywhere."
 (Note: Refusing to cooperate with the German Catholic or Evangelical Protestant church Ilyin was regarded by the Nazis as a Freemason.)

-In early July, he was permitted to visit Karlovy Vary for a treatment of his migraine.
-Instead he went to Münich with all his manuscripts.
-In August he asked the Swiss authorities to allow him to settle as a scientist, as a philosopher, and to promote his theory on art.
-(With a Nansen passport he visited a congress in Locarno.)
-With financial help from Sergei Rachmaninoff, he was able to pay the bail, but he was not allowed to work or to interfere in any way with Swiss politics.
+In early July, he was granted permission to travel to Karlovy Vary for treatment of his migraine, but instead he went to Munich with all his manuscripts.
+In August, he applied to settle in Switzerland as a scholar and philosopher, and to promote his theory on art.
+Travelling on a Nansen passport, he visited a congress in Locarno.
+With financial assistance from Sergei Rachmaninoff, he was able to post bail, and settle in Switzerland, although he was forbidden to work or participate in Swiss politics.
 On 17 September he wrote to Ivan Shmelev that his furniture and library arrived.